minnojs/minno-quest/README.md

 numericValues 	| (Boolean: false) If `numericValues` is set, default numeric values are set for each answer, they are set *before* randomize, but *after* the mixer is activated. buttons 		| (Boolean: false) By default we use a list format for this question, set to true in order to use horizontal buttons (Likert style).
 This option  does not currently support extremely narrow screens). answers			| (Array: []) The list of possible answers for this question.
-There are two acceptable formats; (1) an array of strings/numbers, (2) an array of objects with `text` and `value` parameters.
+There are two acceptable formats; (1) an array of strings/numbers, (2) an array of objects with `text` and `value` parameters. correct 		| (Boolean: false) Validation: require the response to be correct (set the target value using `correctValue`) correctValue 	| (*) Set the correct response value for the correct validation (This should be an array for selectMulti). errorMsg		| (Object: {}) This object has a property for each validation type.
+Setting the appropriate type changes the validation message.
+For instance setting the `correct` property will change the validation message for instances where the correct response was not given.

 Each answer on the list has a value associated with it.
 By default the value is equal to the text of the answer.
 If `numericValues` is set, the value is set to the appropriate number.
 Using the object notation, you can set values of your own.